Cassidy Lake (New Brunswick): Location

-Cassidy Lake is located in the community of Clover Hill, surrounded by rolling hills in the Caledonia Highlands, 8 km southeast of the village of Norton.
+Cassidy Lake is located in the community of Clover Hill, surrounded by rolling hills in the Caledonia Highlands, 8 km southeast of the village of Valley Waters.
 Neighbouring communities are Poodiac, Salt Springs, and Southfield.
 As of 2008 there are less than 30 families living in the immediate area.

 Numerous cottages dot the lake's shores, along with several camps and a youth drug rehabilitation centre.

 Lake, wildlife, and recreation

 The lake is approximately one kilometre in length and half a kilometre wide.
 The water is clean, and the lake is fed by two large brooks, as well as surface runoff and numerous underwater springs.
-At the north west end of the lake the water is very shallow and marshy.
+At the north east end of the lake the water is very shallow and marshy.
 This area contains most of the wildlife around the lake.
 There are many types of birds, including bald eagles, loons, cormorants and king fishers, several beaver dams, and mainly chain pickerel, splake, and sunfish, there are also Smallmouth bass, and speckled trout.
 Although small, the lake is a popular spot to fish, swim and boat.
 Every year in May the Fish and Game Society holds a fishing derby which always attracts a crowd.